Jul 11, 2025

 This course provides students with the philosophical basis for play therapy, including a review of the history of play therapy, how to develop a relationship with a child, and an introduction to various theoretical applications and best practices.
 Students will become familiar with play therapy micro-skills, the goals of play therapy, therapeutic stages and themes, ethical issues, treatment planning in play therapy, and cross cultural/ diversity implications.

-Attribute Code GCAT, GRAD
+Course Attributes: GCAT, GRAD

-• COUN 26582 - Career Counseling In Educational Settings
+• COUN 26582 - Career Counseling in Educational Settings

 Credits: 3